You are hereThe acanthomorphs / Antarctic acanthomorphs peculiarities

 |

 Liparids (snail fishes) mostly live in deep waters, and these species are less exposed to freezing temperatures.
 However, some species do possess antifreeze proteins.
-Five of the eight notothenioid families can live in the coldest antarctic waters: nototheniids, harpagiferids, channichthyids, bathydraconids and artedidraconids.
-These very cold waters often have a temperature below 0°C, but freeze only below – 1,86°C because of their salt content.
-However, teleost fishes have less salt than sea water, and are at the same temperature as their environment.
+Five of the eight notothenioid families can live in the coldest antarctic waters: nototheniids, harpagiferids, channichthyids, bathydraconids and artedidraconids (update: the classification of the group has been changed).
+These very cold waters often have a temperature below 0°C, however they freeze only below – 1,86°C because of their salt content.
+Teleost fishes are at the same temperature as their environment, and have less salt in their internal liquids than what is present in sea water.
 Their internal liquids would freeze, but notothenioids produce an antifreeze protein that then circulates in their blood.
-They inherited it from a common ancestor.
+This antifreeze protein is a shared character of the group, inherited it from a common ancestor.

 For more specific information: see Lecointre and Ozouf-Costaz (2004 [1]).